 Idaho State University Forensic Anthropology Laboratory (ISU-FAL)

+Faculty and students affiliated with the Dept. of Criminal Justice (and others by request) are welcome to participate in casework if it will support research or professional development.
+All interested individuals must submit an volunteer application packet and complete several training sessions.
 The volunteer packet includes a Case Participation Request form, Laboratory Code of Ethics, and Confidentiality Agreement.
-The online trainings cover general laboratory safety, including the use of personal protective equipment (PPE), working with bloodborne pathogens, and common chemical hazards.
+The online trainings cover evidence handling and laboratory protocols, general laboratory safety, including the use of personal protective equipment (PPE), working with bloodborne pathogens, and common chemical hazards.
 These forms and trainings help to ensure the integrity of our work and maintain a standard of safety in the field and laboratory.
 Additional supervised, hands-on training in the field and laboratory is also required.